More about the IOPS incident: block layer

 The death spiral

 Say a query triggers a burst of page cache misses.
 A scan touching cold pages across a 49GB table, or vacuum walking 28GB of indexes.
 The kernel starts submitting hundreds of bio requests per second.
 The block layer queue grows.
 I/O latency spikes.
+Queries that finished in 50ms now take 5 seconds.
+That part is straightforward.

+The other non-obvious part: the queue sustains itself after the trigger stops.
+Let’s say vacuum was the trigger.
+Vacuum finishes.
+The trigger is gone.
+But by now you have 77 backend processes that accumulated during the storm.
+Each one has a query in progress.
+Each query still needs disk reads to complete.
+New queries keep arriving from the application.
 The arrival rate of I/O requests is still higher than what the disk can serve.
-The queue doesn’t drain.
-Every query that tries to finish generates more I/O. The system is stuck: the only way to reduce I/O demand is to complete the queries, but completing the queries requires the I/O that’s already saturated.
+The queue doesn’t drain, and now the system is stuck: the only way to reduce I/O demand is to complete the queries, but completing the queries requires the I/O that’s already saturated.

 A few words about vacuum